 In College I became a born-again christian, and I think that learning about humanitarian causes and social justice topics really appealed to me.
 I had a phase with my sneaker game where I found cool shoes and then, realizing how much I had, would give them or sell them a low price to friends and others (ebay, etc.).
 Stephon Marbury's sneaker line had great intentions (even ben wallace joined him for a year), but unfortunately steve and barry's went out of business and we were cut off.
 I remember hurrying to a liquidation sale and buying starburys for some folks (which made sense because they were all in their sizes, not mine X_x).
 The shoes opened up my own thoughts about sneakers.

 I had a closet-full of shoes back a few years ago, and did some sneaker art on the side.
 I thought to myself that God had given me some capital, and that I should use them instead of burying them in my closet.
 I donated a lot of shoes my junior and senior years of undergrad, either giving them to the Salvation Army or selling them on eBay for a cut of the profits going to charity.
+After my disappointments in Mid-top shoes, I was on the lookout for something stable and supportive: after all, a stable base will save your ankles from getting tweaked.
+Enter low-cuts. in this era, finding things that fit like soccer shoes and offered outriggers and lateral support were plusses for me in all aspects.

 I have had Nike Free 5,0 trainers, Kobe IV sneakers, the Steve Nash zoom MVPs, and of course, the zoom BB2. (don't forget the Adidas Pilrahna, which has the biggest outrigger in the history of shoes).
 In my mind, the best shoe I have ever purchased have been the Nike Zoom Tr.
 I have 3 pairs of them (the above colorway I gave to Stephen), and I can't stress how supportive and natural they feel on your feet. they look good, the material is quality, and the construction permits the shoe to be used for it's designed purpose: cross training on hard surfaces.
 And....
 I've not sprained my ankles since.